-- 1.17 In exercising our licensing functions and in accordance with our legal duty under the 2005 Act, we shall aim to permit the use of premises for gambling as far as we consider it to be: - a) in accordance with any relevant code of practice issued by the Gambling Commission - b) in accordance with any relevant guidance issued by the Gambling Commission - c) reasonably consistent with the licensing objectives - d) in accordance with this Policy and with reference to our Local Area Profile - 1.18 This means that where possible we will aim to moderate the impact of gambling on the Borough for example by attaching conditions to licences, rather than aiming to prevent it all together.
-However, we retain the discretion not to grant a premises licence if we think that the application does not accord with the matters listed in paragraph 1.14 above.
+- 1.17 In exercising our licensing functions and in accordance with our legal duty under the 2005 Act, we shall aim to permit the use of premises for gambling as far as we consider it to be: - in accordance with any relevant code of practice issued by the Gambling Commission - b) in accordance with any relevant guidance issued by the Gambling Commission - c) reasonably consistent with the licensing objectives - d) in accordance with this Policy and with reference to our Local Area Profile - 1.18 This means that we will aim to permit gambling where operation is in accordance with the above principles.
+Where there is a risk of harm associated with the proposed activities and a risk to the Licensing Objectives under the Act, we will consider whether it is reasonable and proportionate to mitigate those risks by the potential imposition of conditions upon licences, rather than aiming to prevent gambling all together.
+However, we retain the discretion not to grant a premises licence if we think that the application does not accord with the matters listed in paragraph 1.17 above.

-Elmbridge Council Plan1
+Elmbridge Council Vision

-- 1.19 This Policy ensures that we have effective and appropriate licensing policies that respond to the borough's unique characteristics while helping to deliver the Elmbridge Council Plan and other local priorities. - 1.20 The Elmbridge Council Plan is our strategic plan and tells us what our priorities and targets are for the budget year. the Council's plan sets out our: - a) vision for the borough which is what we would like Elmbridge to be in 2023 and guides our medium, and long-term plans. - b) priorities which support our vision - c) objectives which are activities that we will undertake to demonstrate our commitment to our priorities - 1.21 When we carry out our licensing functions under the Gambling Act 2005, we will aim to be a responsive and effective Council, protecting and promoting the interests of residents and businesses and safeguarding our environment while maintaining a community for all. - 1.22 In relation to our licensing functions under the 2005 Act, we will aim to deliver this by - a) creating stronger partnerships with the responsible authorities and other partners to deliver outcomes for Elmbridge - b) improving community involvement in relation to licensing decisions - c) working for businesses by providing easy access to appropriate advice and information and - ensuring Elmbridge is a safe place for everyone by using licensing functions to maintain a safe environment in which lawful gambling and gaming may take place - 1.23 The diagram on the following page shows the relationship between this Policy, the 2005 Act and its associated regulations, the Guidance, the Codes of Practice, the Regulator's Code, and the Elmbridge Council Plan.
+- 1.19 This Policy ensures that we have effective and appropriate licensing policies that respond to the borough's unique characteristics while helping to deliver the Elmbridge Council Vision 2030 and other local priorities. - 1.20 The Elmbridge Council Vision 2030 is our strategic plan and sets out our priorities and targets. the Council's Vision details: - a) what we would like Elmbridge to be in 2030 and guides our medium, and long-term plans. - b) our priorities which support our vision - c) our objectives which are activities that we will undertake to demonstrate our commitment to our priorities - 1.21 When we carry out our licensing functions under the Gambling Act 2005, we will aim to be a responsive and effective Council, protecting and promoting the interests of residents and businesses and safeguarding our environment while maintaining a community for all. - 1.22 In relation to our licensing functions under the 2005 Act, we will aim to deliver this by - a) creating stronger partnerships with the responsible authorities and other partners to deliver outcomes for Elmbridge - b) improving community involvement in relation to licensing decisions - c) working for businesses by providing easy access to appropriate advice and information and - ensuring Elmbridge is a safe place for everyone by using licensing functions to maintain a safe environment in which lawful gambling and gaming may take place - 1.23 The diagram below shows the relationship between this Policy, the 2005 Act and its associated regulations, the Guidance, the Codes of Practice, the Regulator's Code, and the Elmbridge Council Vision 2030.